Why Net Annualized Return Can Be Deceiving

 Lending Club uses a metric they call Net Annualized Returns to track the performance of your lending portfolio.
-On the whole NAR is not a bad metric.
 Evaluating the performance of portfolios of loans is challenging.
 NAR is designed to be a representation of the actual return to date of your portfolio and it is a good approximation of that.
 However, if you are interpreting your NAR to be an indicator of your expected return you will likely be dissapointed because NAR drops over time.

 3 Reasons why NAR drops over time